-Be sure to print maps in landscape mode and in color.
+Be sure to print maps in color.

 So how hard is it??
 Well, that depends on your experience, level of training and ability.
 If you are a strong runner with experience on mountain trails, North Fork is a relatively easy race by mountain trail standards and quite runable.
 If you are new to ultramarathons, not experienced on mountain trails, not used to altitude and/or not well trained, the race will feel hard.
 There are a number of long climbs, and downhills on trails are slower than on the roads.
 Most people will walk much of the uphill.
 If the weather is hot, it will seem harder.
 Be sure to study the elevation profile to get a feel for how much up and down there is.

 As with any trail race, distances are not exact.
 The course has been measured only by GPS, and GPS devices vary.
 The segment distances are averages of several runs on the course with different GPS devices.
 If you GPS the course yourself, don't be surprised if you get slightly shorter or longer distances.
 We've done our best!